 Talking about greenery we will visit the greenest city presented so far on the rubric “On a visit to…” – Innsbruck, Austria.
-We will have this beautiful nature walk with the most lovely local guide Tsvete (her name means Flower in Bulgarian so we will connect with the nature in many ways) 🙂 I know Tsvete from the Association of the owners of tourist online media (ASTOM) where we are sharing the same passion for traveling the world.
-She is a very talented travel blogger and you can follow her stories on her Facebook or Instagram pages.
+We will have this beautiful nature walk with the most lovely local guide Tsvete (her name means Flower in Bulgarian so we will connect with nature in many ways) 🙂 I know Tsvete from the Association of the owners of tourist online media (ASTOM) where we are sharing the same passion for traveling the world.
+She is a very talented travel blogger and you can follow her stories on Facebook or Instagram.

-How do you imagine the ideal “om trip”?
+How do you imagine the perfect “om trip”?

-Summer mode on! … The sun, the ocean, 30°+, hammock, book, the sound of waves mixed with some reggae music, long days, short nights, and exotic fruits … and no people.
+Summer mode is on! … The sun, the ocean, 30°+, hammock, book, the sound of waves mixed with some reggae music, long days, short nights, and exotic fruits … and no people.

 Can we take an “om trip” to Innsbruck or is it impossible?

 Innsbruck is the piece itself … The Alps, nature, and Tyrolean are calm and have a great attitude toward any sports activity.
-You can see joggers, slackline-rs, mountain bikers and climbers pretty everywhere in the city and around it.
+You can see joggers, slackline-rs, mountain bikers, and climbers pretty everywhere in the city and around it.
 In Innsbruck, there are many Yogis and highly Spirituals too.
 For me, there is no doubt – Innsbruck is one of the best places in Europe to take an “Om Trip”.

-Comfy shoes, an umbrella is always a good idea, sun cream (in the summer as well as in the winter time), a Tyrolean dictionary (although it won’t help you to understand the locals, even if you can speak German) and your hiking attitude!
+Comfy shoes, an umbrella is always a good idea, sun cream (in the summer as well as in the wintertime), a Tyrolean dictionary (although it won’t help you to understand the locals, even if you can speak German) and your hiking attitude!
 And of course a camera – it’s really beautiful here.

-How to look like locals?
+How to look like the locals?

 What should we absolutely try when we’re in Innsbruck?

-Where would you take us to have a cup of coffee?
+Where would you take us for a cup of coffee?

-A special place you’d like to share with us?
+A special place you’d like to share with us.

 Yes, there is no doubt that “Cloud 9, The Igloo Bar” is one of the freakiest locations you could ever visit!
 It is the highest club of the Alps (1.905 meters above sea level) and as the name reveals – is a real IGLOO Bar!
 There are two parties – inside and outside the igloo.
-Outside the Igloo Bar, you can spot the city lights by night.
-Inside “Cloud 9” is the main party, some ice sculptures, and ice art, as well as great DJ’s and funky music!
+Outside the Igloo Bar, you can spot the city lights at night.
+Inside “Cloud 9” is the main party, some ice sculptures, and ice art, as well as great DJs and funky music!
 You will love it!
 Each Friday from 18:00 to 23:00 (from December to April), you can take the lift and have some extraordinary “icy” party!

 The Hofburg: a former Habsburg Palace and Residence and nowadays is considered to be one of the most important buildings in Austria.
 Ambras Castle: a 10th-century castle and a former Summer-Residence of Ferdinand the II.
 Today you can find a lot of exhibitions here, but my favorite one is the “Beasts” Collection.
-“Das Tirol Panorama” – a museum which offers a journey through the history of Tirol and my favorite part – the view of Innsbruck!
+“Das Tirol Panorama” – a museum that offers a journey through the history of Tirol and my favorite part – the view of Innsbruck!